alipayan/Standard-Design-Patterns/behavioral-patterns/README.md

 ## Contributing

 We welcome contributions!
-If you have examples in different programming languages or improvements to existing ones, please fork the repository and create a pull request.
+If you have examples in c# programming language or improvements to existing ones, please fork the repository and create a pull request.
 Ensure to follow the contribution guidelines and maintain the folder structure.

 ## License